-Looking-Glass Self was developed by Charles Horton Cooley (1864-1929) to describe the social nature of the self and the link between society and individual.
+In “The Looking-Glass Self”, Cooley explains how we think about the social self.
+Cooley provides the example of sports where a piece of equipment reflects the players position.
+It is through this we understand how we reflect our self onto an object.
 In Looking Glass Self formulation social interaction is like a mirror, it allows us to see ourselves as others see us.

 The Looking-Glass Self - Charles Horton Cooley, Human Nature and the Social Order.
 New York: Scribner's, 1902.